 Zero experience, double motivation

-Van Zyverden has been closely involved with the parade for longer than anyone can remember.
+Van Zyverden has been closely involved with the parade for as long as he can remember.
 In the beginning as a sponsor, but from 2009 to 2012 it increased.
 For years Paul van Zyverden had wanted to ride on his own float.
 In 2009 just before the start of the parade he decided to do just that.

 In 2009 we were given "Henry Hudson" as a float design to celebrate the trade relations between the USA and the Netherlands.
 Few preparations were in place as the decision to take part had been rather spontaneous.
 It was known in the company that I had previously been involved in the parade so I was asked to lead the construction team.
 With zero experience but double motivation we dived into the project together with Childcare Teylingen and pupils at the American School in The Hague.
 For them this was also a first.